Frequently Asked Questions

 Q: How do I contribute functional tests?

 This will be done similarly to the rest of the OpenJDK project.
-It will involve signing the Sun Contributor Agreement (SCA) and following other protocols which are yet to be determined.
+It will involve signing the Oracle Contributor Agreement (OCA) and following other protocols which are yet to be determined.

 Q: I have a test suite I'd like to contribute, what do I do?

 Please contact the quality team for more information.
-It will involve signing the SCA.
+It will involve signing the OCA.

 Q: In what areas of Java quality will my contribution be most effective?